System Design Space

 SLI / SLO / SLA and Error Budgets

-In chaos experiments, stop conditions should be linked to error-budget burn.
+In chaos experiments, stop conditions are strongest when tied to error-budget burn.

 Open chapter